 Starting Peruvian lily bulbs, which are widely available online or in home and garden centers, is the easiest way of growing Peruvian lilies, although they can also be started from seed.

 Peruvian lily plants need lots of space as they can become invasive.
-Mature plants grow to 4 feet high and 2 feet wide.
-Plant the rhizomes in slightly acidic, well draining soil, at a depth that is three times their
+Mature plants grow to 4 feet (1 m.) high and 2 feet (0.5 m.) wide.
+Plant the rhizomes in slightly acidic, well draining soil, at a depth that is three times their height and 12 inches (30 cm.) apart.
+If you have sandy soil, you should plant your Peruvian lily bulbs 2 inches (5 cm.) deeper.
+Amending the soil with organic material will give the rhizomes plenty of nutrients.

 Peruvian lilies prefer some sun each day and will tolerate shaded locations, especially in very hot climates.